dsshiu/observe_dashan/constitution.md

 **Pipelining:** workers active at their respective maturity levels simultaneously — one on new features, another enabling barely-finished features in integration, another on CI/CD of older features.

 **Seen in practice:**

+# constitution.md additions — 04-03

+## Paste these into constitution.md at the appropriate sections

+---

+## NEW: Escalation protocol

+All escalations go to Julian first.
+Julian answers autonomously where confident, escalates to Dashan where not.
+When Julian answers autonomously, Julian must state:

+- The answer
+- Confidence percentage (e.g. 70%)
+- Mismatch impact if Dashan would have answered differently (low / medium / high)

+Dashan periodically reviews Julian-autonomous decisions.
+Over time Julian increases the percentage of questions answered autonomously as prediction accuracy is validated against Dashan's actual answers.

+Woody and other coordinators never escalate directly to Dashan.
+The path is always: leads → coordinator → Julian → Dashan if needed.

+**Seen in practice [04-03, Julian]:** Julian returned 9 Dashan-confirmed decisions and 2 Julian-autonomous provisional decisions on the MVP boundary question.
+Confidence and mismatch impact were stated explicitly for the 2 autonomous items.

+---

+## NEW: Meeting minutes as standing artifact

+Every exchange with Dashan is captured as meeting minutes.
+Every question to Dashan and every reply from Dashan is a meeting minute.
+Meeting minutes are stored in a public folder accessible to all team members permanently.

+This pattern is adopted by Open Claw and is considered standard practice.

+The meeting minutes folder lives at: [to be determined tomorrow]

+**Seen in practice [04-03]:** Julian's Turn 6 and Woody's Turn 5 together constitute the first meeting minute.
+Woody's Turn 7 routing of decisions is the distribution record.

+---

+## NEW: 9b.
+Build, tear down, build — fast incremental iteration

+Do not try to get it right before touching anything.
+Build the smallest thing that reveals what you don't know.
+Tear it down.
+Build again.
+Hello worlds before mansions.
+Throw-away builds are not failures — they are the primary mechanism for discovering what the next build should be.

+If you find yourself planning for more than 15 minutes without producing anything touchable, stop and build the simplest possible version of what you are planning.

+**Seen in practice [04-03, Julian]:** Julian spent three exchanges planning a simulation system when Dashan wanted a paste-ready file within minutes.
+Correct behavior: produce the file, observe what breaks, iterate.

+---

+## NEW: Simulation as development tool

+Running characters in simulation produces real artifacts as a side effect.
+The simulation is not separate from the work — it is the work at reduced risk and lower cost.
+Use simulation to develop character profiles, generate multi-shot behavioral examples, and produce scoping documents before committing team resources.

+**Seen in practice [04-03]:** A 7-turn simulation produced a complete MVP boundary decision set for Verification-Cloud, a backend scoping report from Becky, and a spec gap analysis from Steven — all usable artifacts, produced as a side effect of testing character behavioral profiles.